ramachandra742/Coursera_Capstone/README.md

-# Coursera_Capstone
+# Final Project
-This includes the Applied data science capstone projects in Coursera.
+## Data analysis of venues in Bangalore & Hyderabad, India